wpXtreme/wpdk/index.md

 * **Your WordPress develop becomes more solid**, thanks to internal structure of *WPDK*: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the object oriented pattern of *WPDK* allows smart intellisense, and the internal documentation written in PHPDoc format allows you full and direct help inline during develop.

 * **Your WordPress develop becomes enjoyable**, because of the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.
 But especially because *you can quickly get efficient and powerful results*.
-See the [WPDK how to] for demos, or [take a look to wpXtreme plugins], all developed using the *WPDK* technology.
+See the [WPDK how to](@ref page_howto) for demos, or [take a look to wpXtreme plugins](https://wpxtre.me/), all developed using the *WPDK* technology.

 * **Your WordPress creations becomes easy to maintain**, thanks to object oriented internal infrastructure, and *MVC pattern* compatibility.
 Encapsulation, inheritance, physical separation between model and view in your develop approach: all these facts make clearer, more readable and easier to maintain all your WordPress creations.